kmoir/stuffthatmatters/doc.md

 The large numbers of people of colour labelled a felon, or subsequently imprisoned is a result of racial bias.
 Racial bias is applied when conducting pretext stops,  and is prevalent in the justice system.
 A statistical analysis of sentencing in Georgia demonstrated that blacks were 4.3 times more likely to receive the death sentence for a murder conviction than whites who were found guilty of the same crime. <sup>[47](#myfootnote47)</sup> There is also discrimination in jury selection.
 It is easy for prosecutors to select all white juries.<sup>[48](#myfootnote48)</sup>

 In subsequent federal administrations since the 1980s, being seen as "tough on crime" was considered as a precursor to a elector success.
-Bill Clinton passed the "Violent Crime Control and Law Enforcement Act" which expanded the classes of crimes that would result in the death penalty, eliminated funding for higher Education for inmates, and implemented a three-strikes provision for repeat offenders.<sup>[49](#myfootnote49)</sup>  The prison population to grow and more prisons were built.
+Bill Clinton passed the "Violent Crime Control and Law Enforcement Act" which expanded the classes of crimes that would result in the death penalty, eliminated funding for higher Education for inmates, and implemented a three-strikes provision for repeat offenders.<sup>[49](#myfootnote49)</sup>  The prison population continued to grow and more prisons were built.

 ## Profit from Punishment

-To cope with the growth in prison populations, the federal government outsourced the operation of some prisons to private companies, such as Corrections Corporation of America,(CoreCivic).
+To cope with the growth in prison populations, the federal government outsourced the operation of some prisons to private companies, such as Corrections Corporation of America (CoreCivic).
 Contracts for private prisons are negotiated on a per-diem basis, with a set cost per day per prisoner for healthcare, food and accommodations.
 Private prisons aim to generate the highest profits possible for shareholders and company executives, a goal that is directly in opposition to providing quality care for the inhabitants.
 The unsurprising outcome was a reduced level of are for prisoners in private prisons, with devastating results.
 The South Bend Tribune describes the case of a tort claim filed by civil rights attorney Micheal Sutherland against the Indiana Women&#x27;s prison:

 *The prisoner, Tiffany Smith, described in a letter the events that began with excruciating pain, nausea, and a large knot that emerged on the right side of her abdomen, where her skin had turned black.
 The 35-year-old said even guards remarked on the lack of medical response to what turned out to be a ruptured appendix.*